SpaceOso/Job-Board/README.md

 # Full-Stack Job Board

 A project I've been working on to learn the ins and outs of web applications.
-Front end is developed in react using Node with Express and PostgreSQL for the backend.
+Front end is developed using React.js and TypeScript.
+Java and Spring Framework with PostgreSQL is ued in the backend.

-This project is still farm from finished but if you would like to view the current progress you can visit:
+This project is still far from finished but if you would like to view the current progress you can visit:

 ## Demo Link
 http://spaceoso.com/